umarov-safar/laravel-openapi-codegen/README.md

 # Laravel OpenAPI Code Generation

 ## Introduction
-This package provides a convenient way to generate Laravel routes, requests, and controllers based on OpenAPI specifications in YAML format.
+This package provides a convenient way to generate Laravel routes, requests, controllers and etc. based on OpenAPI specifications in YAML format.

 ### Motivation